Unlimity/Stinson/README.md

 ### Subsriptions

 Subscription is another component of Elm architecture.
 It allows to execute certain tasks that produce messages after every change in presenter's state based on provided parameters.
-Most popular case in using this component is filtering:
+Most popular case of using this component is filtering:

 ```kotlin
 val subscription = RxSubscription<String> { query ->